-By most standards, that’s not fat, but I didn’t feel pretty or thin enough to be in broadcasting.
+I’m aware that’s not fat, but I also didn’t feel either pretty or thin enough to be in broadcasting.
 Each day before work, I made my husband take photos of me.
 After work, I’d analyze them.
 That colour drowns me out.
 That blazer makes my hips look big.
 Those pants are too tight, and so forth.
 And I loathed my standups.
 I became so critical, I refused to watch my stories at home.

 My hips were too wide when I faced the camera.
 Sideways?
 Showed the disproportion from my smaller waist than hips.
 I tried to compensate.
 I was shot from the waist up.
 I used my voluminous hair and vast collection of lipsticks as my trademark.
 Think “Life or Something Like It” with Angelina Jolie.

 In March 2012, I was preparing to interview the agriculture minister.
-I wore bold crimson lipstick, charcoal pencil skirt, and a body-hugging turtle neck.
+I wore bold crimson lipstick, charcoal pencil skirt, and a body-hugging black turtleneck.
 As I fluffed my hair – resembling Reba’s, circa 1996 – one of the reporters called me “voluptuous.”
 My face fell.
 “Tammy, it’s a compliment.
 You have that hourglass shape.”

 But “voluptuous.”
 I’m sure that reporter meant well, but the word triggered a scene from a movie I watched as a preteen.
 Where a little kid sees a photo of Marilyn Monroe.
 And he asks why she’s fat.
 The mother replies, “She’s not fat.
-She’s ‘voluptuous.’ ” My takeaway: a child sees a fat woman, and he has to be convinced she’s not fat.
-Although Marilyn Monroe’s measurements have been exaggerated: 35-22-35.
+She’s ‘voluptuous.’ ” My takeaway: a child sees a “fat” woman, and he has to be convinced she’s not fat.
+Although Marilyn Monroe’s measurements have been exaggerated since her accurate measurements were 35-22-35.
 Far from the urban legend of a size 12 to 14.

-And again, the mixed messages.
-Some said I was too skinny.
+And the mixed messages.
+Some say I was too skinny before my television days.
 Another said, when I told them I couldn’t fit into my broadcasting clothes, “You will again though, right?”